kaeizen/chrobit/README.md

-# Routine
+# Chrobit

-Routine is a progressive web app for building and running timed routines.
-Create a sequence of tasks with durations, group repeating blocks, and play through them with a guided timer—audio cues, pause/skip, and screen wake lock included.
+Chrobit is a progressive web app for building and running timed routines.
+Create a sequence of tasks with durations, group repeating blocks, and play through them with a guided timer — audio cues, pause/skip, and screen wake lock included.
 Use it for workouts, cooking, skincare, cleaning, focus blocks, or any step-by-step activity that needs a clock.

 ## Features